AntraXXXx/ProteusManager/README.md

 ## Project Description

-The application analyzes class structures from different programming languages and automatically generates relational database structures as well as matching database interface classes.
+ProteusManager analyzes class structures from different programming languages and automatically generates relational database structures as well as matching database interface classes.

-In addition, a locally running AI via Ollama supports the analysis of class models and assists in generating and optimizing SQL tables, repository classes, and database access layers.
+In addition, a locally running AI via Ollama supports SQL generation, schema analysis, database normalization, repository class generation, and database access layer (DAL) generation.

-The goal of the project is to reduce manual effort during database development and improve the consistency and maintainability of database structures.
+The goal of the project is to reduce manual effort during database development and improve the consistency, maintainability, and quality of generated database structures.

 ---